Robert Rositoiu: Coaching career

 In November 2021, he became the Technical Coordinator and U15 Head Coach for Soccer Quebec.

 In 2022, he became an assistant coach with the McGill University men's soccer team, where he coached for two years.

 In September 2023, he briefly served as an assistant coach with the Canada U17 men's team for a training camp.

 In October 2023, he joined the Vancouver Whitecaps Academy as a youth coach.

 In September 2024, he was named the first head coach of Montreal Roses FC for the inaugural season of the Northern Super League in 2025.
+In August 2026, he was relieved of his duties as coach.